GandhamShree/IndiGau/README.md

 This repository is collection of codes used to generate results in the manuscript " ......"
 Each folder/file corresponds to the subsections of results generated in this manuscript.
-Please contact xyz@gmail.com if you have any questions or suggestions on these analyses and codes.
+Please contact xyz@gmail.com (corresponding authors) if you have any questions or suggestions on these analyses and codes.